Table of Contents

 Tax Considerations for Key Person Insurance

-The good news is that key person payments are classified as business expenses, meaning that you can claim a deduction on your taxes for them.
+This may be bad news for you, but key person payments are not classified as business expenses, meaning that you can’t claim a deduction on your taxes for them.

 The insured employee must be notified that the company intends to take out a life insurance policy on them and fully consent to the policy in writing.